scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

-This experiment records an interesting behaviour that emerges in a certain combination of [Clerk's](https://github.com/nextjournal/clerk) cache, [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset)'s [Columns](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/v3/dataset/impl/column.clj), and [Tablecloth](https://github.com/scicloj/tablecloth).
+This experiment records an interesting behaviour that emerges in a certain combination of [Clerk's](https://github.com/nextjournal/clerk) cache and [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset)'s [Columns](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/v3/dataset/impl/column.clj).

+(The project name hints at [Tablecloth](https://github.com/scicloj/tablecloth) too, but it turns out it is irrelevant to the situation.)

-The behaviour was discovered by Ethan Miller on his work on Tablecloth's upcoming column API together with [Clay](https://github.com/scicloj/clay).
+The behaviour was discovered by Ethan Miller in his work on Tablecloth's upcoming column API together with [Clay](https://github.com/scicloj/clay).
 After various explorations we have reached this simpler demonstration of the phenomenon, where Clay is not involved.

-Probably, it is related to the way Columns are serialized/deserialized by Nippy -- maybe there is some inconsistency between tech.ml.dataset to Tablecloth.
+The explanation is related to the way Columns are serialized/deserialized by [Nippy](https://github.com/ptaoussanis/nippy) -- see below.

 ## Brief description

-When loaded from Clerk's cache on disk, Columns are displayed differently if the Tablecloth API is `require`d.
+When loaded from Clerk's cache on disk, Columns are displayed differently if the `tech.v3.dataset` is `require`d.

 ## Process